dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

         The Association may charge the Owner a reasonable fee to cover its cost to prepare and reproduce those requested items.

-    (h) The Association shall pay all real and personal property taxes and assessments levied against it, its personal property, and the Common Area.
+    (g) The Association shall pay all real and personal property taxes and assessments levied against it, its personal property, and the Common Area.

-    (i) The Association shall enter into an agreement with Provo City Corporation to provide garbage removal services to the Property.

-    (j) The Association shall be responsible to employ or contract with personnel to remove all snow from the private streets located in the Property.
+    (h) The Association shall be responsible to employ or contract with personnel to remove all snow from the private streets located in the Property.

-        (l) In the event the Association determines to dedicate the private streets within the Property to Provo City Corporation, then the Association shall be responsible to improve all private streets according to width standards and other standards as required by Provo City Corporation.

-    (k) The Association shall be responsible to erect and maintain above-ground signs every fifty (50) feet on, at least, one side of the street which state: "NO PARKING - FIRE LANE - TOW AWAY ZONE."
+    (i) The Association shall be responsible to erect and maintain above-ground signs every fifty (50) feet on, at least, one side of the street which indicate that parking is not allowed.

 ##### Section 3.07 Board of Directors